ad-freiburg/GENRE/README.md

 The Docker setup allows to run GENRE on given texts with few commands.

 The difference to the original repository is the following:
-1. We provide pre-computed mention tries and a mention-to-candidate dictionaries.
+1. We provide pre-computed mention tries and mention-to-candidate dictionaries.
 2. We implemented a split strategy for long texts.

 ## 1. Installation